groovenauts/blocks-concurrent-batch-agent/README.md

 6. Click [Show] of your organization
 7. Click [Auth List]
 8. Click [Create new token]
-9. Copy the token shown
+9. Copy the organization ID and the token

 ### Call API with curl